2016 NFL season

 After playing in San Diego for 56 years, the 2016 season was the last season for the San Diego Chargers before their return to the city of Los Angeles for 2017, where the franchise was based for their first season in 1960.

+This would be the first season in which the Super Bowl went into overtime, and the last until 2023.

 Player movements and retirements

-The 2016 NFL league year began on March 9, 2016 at 4:00 p.m.
+The 2016 NFL league year began on March 9, 2016, at 4:00 p.m.
 ET.
 On March 7 clubs started to contact and enter into contract negotiations with the certified agents of players who became unrestricted free agents upon the expiration of their 2015 contracts two days later.
 On March 9, clubs exercised options for 2016 on players who have option clauses in their 2015 contracts, submitted qualifying offers to their restricted free agents with expiring contracts and to whom desire to retain a Right of Refusal/Compensation, submitted a Minimum Salary Tender to retain exclusive negotiating rights to their players with expiring 2015 contracts and who have fewer than three accrued season of free agent credit, and teams were required to be under the salary cap, using the "Top-51" definition (in which the 51 highest-paid players on the team's payroll must have a collective salary cap hit below the actual cap).
 All 2015 players contracts expired and trading period for 2016 begin.

+This season's salary cap increased to $155.27 million per team, up from $143.28 million in 2015.